-Hymn 276 "Great Is Thy Faithfulness" Tune: FAITHFULNESS PRAYER OF CONFESSION (unison) God, you created us in your image, with gifts and needs.
+PRAYER OF CONFESSION (unison)

+God, you created us in your image with gifts and needs.
 For the times we have failed to recognize our own limitations and abilities, forgive us, O Lord.
-Too often we do not accept, as sisters and brothers, people with mental illness and their families.
+Too often we do not accept as sisters and brothers people with mental illness and their families.
 For the times we see people through the lens of a label and not for who they truly are, forgive us, O Lord.
-God, help us to break down barriers that separate us from others-our insensitivity, our failure to listen to the yearning of the heart, our failure to offer support, our failure to invite people with mental illness to be part of our lives and our congregation.
+God, help us to break down barriers that separate us from others-our insensitivity, our failure to listen to the yearning of the heart, our failure to offer support, and our failure to invite people with mental illness to be part of our lives and our congregation.
 Hear our prayer, O Lord.
-DECLARATION OF PARDON Leader: Friends, believe the good news.
-People: In Jesus Christ, we are forgiven.
-THE PEACE Leader: The peace of Christ be with you.
-People: And also with you.
+Amen.